dkzanz1/dbank/README.md

 dfx outdated so did not work.
-updated dfx by using "dfxvm update" now using version dfx 0.24.3 All work will be done in main.mo found in src folder Terminal one starts with "dfx start"
-Terminal "dfx deploy" both working
+updated dfx by using "dfxvm update" now using version dfx 0.24.3 All work will be done in main.mo found in src folder Terminal one starts with "dfx start" and runs the internet computer Terminal "dfx deploy" run the application now both working motoko uses
+"let"
+(similar a constant in js)
+"var"
+(similar a value that can be changed)